-1. Not Doing a Hair and Makeup Trial
+1. Not Having a Hair and Makeup Trial

 2. Not Delegating Responsibilities to Others

 You’ve planned out your whole event from start to finish; now you’re ready to enjoy right?
-Unfortunately, so many brides don’t divvy up jobs to their family and bridal party ahead of time.
-Instead, they are tethered to their phones waiting for calls and answering questions rather than being present on their wedding day.
-Giving duties to family members also allows them to be an integral part of your day.
+Unfortunately, many couples don’t delegate jobs to their family and bridal party ahead of time.
+Instead, they are stuck to their phones on calls and answering questions.
+Allocating tasks to members of your family allows them to be an integral part of your day.

 3. Not Making a “Family Photos” List